Last Updated on Aug 2, 2021

 - Step 5: Click on the button airdrop to start share or send Password on the device.

-You can share passwords to any iOS device updates with iOS 12 and macOS updated with Mojave.
-Just like in iOS 12, MacOS Mojave also requires authentication.
-If you are using third-party applications like 1Password for storing passwords and API, then there is no need to use from now if you have iOS 12 on your iPhone or MacOS Mojave on Mac.
-Apple is providing its new password management system in iOS 12.
+You can share passwords to any iOS device updates with iOS and macOS updated latest macOS.
+Just like in iOS, MacOS also requires authentication.
+If you are using third-party applications like 1Password for storing passwords and API, then there is no need to use it from now if you have iOS 12 or later on your iPhone or MacOS Mojave & later macOS on Mac.
+Apple is providing its new password management system.
 All of these passwords will be stored in iCloud, and you can access them from all of your devices.

-Most common errors and issues that we have seen while we use AirDrop for Copy password between iOS device and MacOS. “iPhone Cannot Accept passwords”.
+The most common errors and issues that we have seen while we use AirDrop for Copy password between iOS devices and MacOS. “iPhone Cannot Accept passwords”.
 Follow the below fixes,

 - AirDrop Must be Enabled to EveryOne before start share on iOS or MacOS Mojave

 - Disabled Person Hotspot on your iPhone and iPad

 - Turn off Do Not Disturb Mode, or Might be Do not Disturb while Driving Turned on